wilfredo-domanico-jr/CryptoTrendNotifier/README.md

 python main.py
 ```

-3. Monitor real-time Bitcoin prices and receive alerts on your configured service.
+3. Monitor real-time Cryptocurrency prices and receive alerts on your configured service.

 ---